openresearchlabs/openresearchlabs.github.io/content/research-topics.md

 extract information and insights from rich data streams based on combinations of human and machine intelligence.
 We blend elements from machine learning/AI, statistical programming, complex systems models, and data science, and coordinate open developer communities that help to translate latest theoretical advances into accessible methods to inform modeling, experimentation, and decision-making. **Key applications** include microbiome research, population cohort studies, and computational social sciences and humanities (SSH).
-We also coordinate the [Open Knowledge Finland Open Science work group](https://fi.okfn.org/wg/openscience/), which received **Open Science and Research award of the Ministry of Education and Culture in 2017**.
+We have coordinated [Open Knowledge Finland Open Science work group](https://fi.okfn.org/wg/openscience/), which received **Open Science and Research award of the Ministry of Education and Culture in 2017**, and are active contributors in the **national FIN-CLARIAH research infrastructure for computational humanities**.

 </div>